-(1) Except as otherwise provided in these Conditions and subject to the other provisions of this Condition 10, the liability of the Carrier, Sub-Contractors and APC in respect of claims for physical loss, mis-delivery of or damage to goods comprising the Consignment, howsoever arising, shall in all circumstances, subject always to the overall liability cap in Condition 10(1)(C), be limited to the lesser of:
+(1) Except as otherwise provided in these Conditions and subject to the other provisions of this Condition 10, the Liability of the Carrier, Sub-Contractors and APC in respect of claims for physical loss, mis-delivery of or damage to goods comprising the Consignment, howsoever arising, shall in all circumstances, subject always to the overall maximum Liability set out in Condition 10(1)(c), be limited to the lesser of:

 (a) the value of the goods actually lost, mis-delivered or damaged (and the value of the goods actually lost, mis-delivered or damaged shall be taken to be the replacement cost to the Customer at the commencement of Transit, and shall include any Customs and Excise duties or taxes payable in respect of those goods); or

 (b) the cost of repairing any damage to or reconditioning the goods; or